defneaakbulut/WalkingTour/README.md

 # Turkish Delight

-A responsive Flask + SQLite platform for food-led free walking tours in İzmir.
+A responsive Flask + SQLite platform for free walking tours that talks about history with foods in İzmir.

+## Live website

+The deployed application is available at [https://defneakbulut.pythonanywhere.com/](https://defneakbulut.pythonanywhere.com/).

 ## Code structure